dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T183: Questioning authority is a basic democratic right.
+### T183: Questioning authority is a fundamental right in a democracy.

 |Support|
 |---|